onepanelio/core-docs/docs/deployment/configuration/remote-microk8s.md

 ## GPU Setup
 :::note
-For instances running with GPUs we recommend having a disk size of at least 80-100GB.
+For instances running with GPUs we recommend having a disk size of at least 100GB.
 All further instructions are in your remote computer/vm unless otherwise indicated.
 :::

 1. Verify you have a CUDA capable GPU.

-  To do this go to your distribution's equivalent of System Properties, or, from the command line, enter:
+  From the command line, enter
   ```bash
   lspci | grep -i nvidia
   ```
-  sample output:
+  sample output
   ```bash
   0001:00:00.0 3D controller: NVIDIA Corporation GK210GL [Tesla K80] (rev a1)
   ```